area9innovation/fast/mini/readme.md

 Make sure the downcast type have "auto" for type-pars for the structs in it.

 __downcast has to relate the type pars of switchvar with the case-type.

-Figure out a way to have a un-nmaed union name with typars.

-1. Make __downcast instantiate type vars for each type parameter
-2. Have __downcast check that type pars for structs vs. __switch var match

-We have to instantiate polymorphism always during type inference and check.

 Special case